HuiiBuh/spotify-playlist-colloboration/README.md

 # Spotify PLaylist Editor

-This webapp lets users add tracks to a spotify playlist.
+This Webapplication lets users add tracks to a spotify playlist.

 ## Installation